babylonchain/babylon/x/btcstaking/README.md

 1. Index the current BTC tip height.
 This will be used for determining the status of BTC delegations.
-2. Record the voting power table at the current height, by iterating all BTC delegations.
+2. Record the voting power table at the current height, by reconciling the voting power table at the last height with all events that affect voting power distribution (including newly active BTC delegations, newly unbonded BTC delegations, and slashed finality providers).
 3. If the BTC Staking protocol is activated, i.e., there exists at least 1 active BTC delegation, then record the reward distribution w.r.t. the active finality providers and active BTC delegations.